quicwg/load-balancers/draft-ietf-quic-load-balancers.md

-A QUIC-LB configuration MAY significantly over-provision the server ID space (i.e., provide far more codepoints than there are servers) to increase the probability that a randomly generated Destination Connection ID is non- compliant.
+A QUIC-LB configuration MAY significantly over-provision the server ID space (i.e., provide far more codepoints than there are servers) to increase the probability that a randomly generated Destination Connection ID is unroutable.

 Conceptually, each configuration has its own set of server ID allocations, though two static configurations with identical server ID lengths MAY use a